reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 ```
 When using the `@Controller` annotation we need to make sure that we wrap the result in the `ResponseEntity<>` class.

-This approach gives us more freedom when returning objects than the `@RestController`.
+This approach gives us more freedom when returning objects than `@RestController`.
 Let us imagine we are rewriting some legacy backend code to the Spring Boot project.
 One of requirements was that the current frontend applications work as they should.
 Previous code always returned the 200 code but the body would differ if some error occured.